maaslalaniii/CookieDB/README.md

 # Cookie:cookie:DB

 CookieDB is a database for the browser.
-For now, it is a wrapper on top of HTML localStorage with many extra features, but it aims to be a complete solution for storing data on the browser.
-Soon, it will be able to organize data into collections and documents, like any noSQL database, with more to come in the future.
-CookieDB aims to be syntactically similar to MongoDB.
+It can store data as documents in collections like any noSQL database.
+It allows for very organized and structured data by using nothing other than javascript on the browser.

 ## Setup
 Simply include the cookiedb.js file into your project and link to it through script tags.